 Due to the security situation Greaves are initially promoting Srinagar and Gulmarg.
 Gulmarg is a perfect little hill station offering wonderful walks, gentle treks and fabulous virgin skiing during the season.

-To make Kashmir even more accessible the flurry of new hotel openings including the Vivanta by Taj Dal View Srinagar and the Khyber Pass Hotel, Gulmarg, have opened the region to a more comfort-conscious traveller.
+To make Kashmir even more accessible the flurry of new hotel openings including the Vivanta by Taj Dal View Srinagar and the Khyber Pass Hotel, Gulmarg, have opened the region to a more comfort-conscious traveler.
 As a slightly more unusual offering Kashmir is world renowned for their rather unique houseboats that pepper the lakes.
 The Sukoon (www.sukoonkashmir.com) is a particularly lavish and luxurious example, which we highly recommend you booking.

 Greaves have created a sample itinerary to show off the highlights of the region.
 If you wish to extend your trip why not look to twin it with Ladakh, especially with the Hemis festival just around the corner in June.